pengguoyong/Visualization-Anywhere/README.md

 Operation is passive, with the same small operation team to handle the continuously growing complexity.

 ### How Might We
-help the customer build operation center starting from monitoring for Cisco cross-domain solutions.
+Help the customer build operation center starting from monitoring for Cisco cross-domain solutions.